chaseottofy/invert-css-variables/README.md

 # invert-css-variables

-> Will make available in a simple web interface soon..
+> Will make available in a simple web interface soon...

-NPM package to convert CSS variable colors in bulk.
+Convert CSS variable colors in bulk.

-Tiny 1.4kb zip package to convert CSS variable colors in bulk.
-Tired of manually inverting colors for dark/light themes?
-This will simplify the process for you.
-Just pass in a string of CSS variables and it will invert the colors and return it in a ready-to-use string.

-Covers all of the supported color formats in CSS: Hex, RGB, RGBA, HSL, and HSLA.
-Supports both short and long hex formats.
-Variable names are preserved.
+Simplify the process of converting your Dark/Light themes by inverting your CSS variables in bulk.
+Maintains the variable names and spacing, and supports all of the color formats in CSS even if they are mixed.

 ## Table of Contents